EventStore/documentation/docs/cloud/intro/quick-start.md

 With the new account you can login to the [Cloud console](https://console.eventstore.cloud).
 From the console you can manage your organisations, users, projects and EventStoreDB clusters.

 ::: warning Gated provisioning
-Since Event Store Cloud is currently in preview, you won't be able to create new cloud resources like networks and clusters.
+You won't be able to create new cloud resources like networks and clusters.
 Click on the `Request to enable provisioning` link to get provisioning enabled.
 :::

 In the console, you first get to the list of organisations that you have access to.